ravina029/Finetunedtextsummarizer/README.md

 # Points of improvement:
-Quality of summary can be improved by thraining the model for more than 1 epoch.
+Quality of summary can be improved by training the model for more than 1 epoch.